guprwanda/trunkclub.github.io/README.markdown

 ## Tips for creating new posts

+- If the post frontmatter does not contain `published: true`, the post will not be visible after it's deployed.
 - See [Octopress blogging basics](http://octopress.org/docs/blogging/) to get aquainted with the rake tasks available or just pull up the `Rakefile` and start reading.
 - Avoid [stop words](http://www.textfixer.com/resources/common-english-words.txt) in the post title.
 - Use `<!-- more -->` on longer posts, to add a "Read more..." link.
 This has both SEO and UX benefits.